darkthecross/darkthecross.github.io/about.md

 ~~Was once very athletic.
 Good at cooking.
 Play Dota2.~~

-Studied at Tsinghua University (2011-2015) and the University of Michigan (2016-2018).
+Graduated from Tsinghua University in 2015, then went to the University of Michigan (2016-2018).

-Worked at Mechmind Robotics as a Robot Algorithm Engieer, and is now working for Google as a Software Engineer on the Google Apps team.
-Not open to new positions, but would be glad to make new connections.
+Worked at Mechmind Robotics as a Robot Algorithm Engineer, but is now working for Google as a Software Engineer.
+Very open to make friends and build connections with geeks.